logaretm/vee-validate/docs/guide/validation-provider.md

 These are various boolean state values that indicate various actions done by the user on the input field.
 They are exposed on the `ValidationProvider` slot props.
 Each flag's state is described by the following behavior:

-- `touched`: indicates that the field has been touched or focused.
+- `touched`: indicates that the field has been blurred.
-- `untouched`: indicates that the field has not been touched nor focused.
+- `untouched`: indicates that the field has not been blurred.
 - `dirty`: indicates that the field has been manipulated.
 - `pristine`: indicates that the field has not been manipulated.
 - `valid`: indicates that the field has passed the validation.